 Learn to recognize signs that you're stressed.
-People may be stressed but not even realize it.
-Paying close attention to your unique stress response can help you notice it when it begins.
+You may be stressed but not even realize it.
+Paying close attention to how your body reacts when you're stressed so you notice changes when they begin.
 Common signs of stress include changes in breathing, tight muscles, sweaty hands and fatigue.

-It may be hard to differentiate between stress and your psoriatic arthritis symptoms.
+It may be hard to tell the difference between stress and your psoriatic arthritis symptoms.
 Keeping a journal of when you feel stressed, as well as surrounding events, may help you detect the difference.

 - Make a plan to stop stress in its tracks.
 When you know what triggers your stress, you can take steps to avoid it or prepare yourself to face it.
 Expecting stress and mentally preparing yourself for it can help you tame it and keep it in perspective.

 - Reach out to others for support.
-Sharing your feelings with others can help you see your stressors differently and offer fresh insight.
-Family, friends and counselors can all play a role in helping you manage stress.
+Sharing your feelings with others can help you see your stressors differently.
+Family, friends and counselors can offer fresh insight and play a role in helping you manage stress.